adwi592/GPT-EMG-Analyser/README.md

 │── README.md               # Project description and setup instructions
 │── requirements.txt        # Dependencies for the project
-│── LICENSE                 # License file (if needed) │── config_template.py      # Template for credentials (safe for commit)
+│── LICENSE                 # License file (if needed)
 ```

 ## Installation and Setup